Skip to main content

 end

-In real-world development, loading animations might take some time.
-You can use the Cache:loadAsync() method to load animations asynchronously and trigger a callback once loading is complete.
+In real-world development, loading animations may take some time.
+You can use the Cache:loadAsync() method to load animations asynchronously, executing a callback function upon completion.

 local Playable <const> = require("Playable")